sentinelsat/sentinelsat/docs/api.rst

 Getting Product Metadata
 ------------------------

-Sentinelsat provides two methods for retrieving metadata for products from the server, one for each API provided by SciHub:
+Sentinelsat provides two methods for retrieving product metadata from the server, one for each API offered by SciHub:

 - ``query()`` for `OpenSearch (Solr) <https://scihub.copernicus.eu/userguide/5APIsAndBatchScripting#Open_Search>`_,
   which supports filtering products by their attributes and returns metadata for all matched